drhsqlite/pikchr/doc/userman.md

 readily available, as Pikchr runs long before the generated SVG reaches the web-browser in which it will be displayed.
 Hence, Pikchr has to guess at the text size.
-Usually it does a good job of this, but it can be a little off, especially for unusual (read: "non-ascii") characters or if the CSS for the rendering environment sets a non-standard font face or font size.
+Usually it does a good job of this, but it can be a little off, especially for unusual (read: "non-ASCII") characters or if the CSS for the rendering environment sets a non-standard font face or font size.
 To compensate, the "`charwid`" and "`charht`" variables can be adjusted or extra spaces can be added at the beginning or end of text strings.

-These auto-fit features are a new innovation for Pikchr and are not available in legacy PIC as far as we are aware.
+These auto-fit features are a new innovation for Pikchr and are not available in other PIC family interpreters, as far as we are aware.

-## Attributes For Stroke-Width And Drawing Colors
+## Attributes For Stroke Width And Drawing Colors

 Various attributes can be added to both block and line objects to influence how the objects are drawn.